By Madeline Klein on August 9, 2021 in Safe Driving

 9. Save the emotional stuff for later.

-Emotions get to us and the best thing to do is save the tough conversations for after the ride, or if you can't avoid the emotion, acknowledge it and try to calmly breath through whatever you're feeling.
-You can also check out DMV.org's tips on handing positive and negative emotions on the road.
+Emotions get to us and the best thing to do is save the tough conversations for after the ride, or if you can't avoid the emotion, acknowledge it and try to calmly breathe through whatever you're feeling.
+You can also check out DMV.org's tips on handling positive and negative emotions on the road.

 10. Have your on-the-go stuff ready.